 When you laugh your ass off with someone, neurochemicals called endorphins are released.
 These chemicals clear your cell memory and open a natural flow of information chemicals.
 Suddenly, you feel super happy!
 You have more bandwidth to learn, grow, and face reality when you get regular hits of these neurochemicals.

 That’s right: Friendship is the best stress-free, danger-free drug.
 Making connections with like-minded people who share your dirty sense of humor and obsession with Nutella can make a huge difference in your mental and physical health.

 Sound good to you?
-If you feel like you could use more mood-boosting, empowering friendships in your life, the best bees for your Hive are on Bumble BFF!
+If you feel like you could use more mood-boosting, empowering friendships in your life, try Bumble For Friends!